mjjackey/Tutorial_DS_Soton/README.md

 # Tutorial_DS_Soton
-2018-2019 Semester 1 of Tutorial of DS at Soton
+2018-2019 Semester 1 at Soton, tutorial of DS